netcreateorg/nc-multiplex/ReadMe.md

 ## Startup Parameters
-Use startup parameters to set the ip address or google analytics code:
+Use startup parameters to set the ip address code:

 * `--ip` -- e.g. `node nc-multiplex.js --ip=192.168.1.40`.
 See "IP option is for private IP networks" below for more details.
-* `--googlea` -- e.g.  `node nc-multiplex.js --googlea=xxxxx`

 ## Variables